-On May 13, 2019, after a four-day hearing, an arbitration panel of the Financial Industry Regulatory Authority, Inc. (“FINRA”), sitting in Chicago, Illinois, held that a claimant broker who wins a FINRA arbitration seeking expungement, from the broker’s Form U-5 (Uniform Termination Notice for Securities Industry Registration) filed by the broker’s respondent ex-employer upon the broker’s termination, of specified employment-related information about the broker may recover, from the ex-employer, the attorneys’ fees incurred by the broker in the arbitration, provided that, in the broker’s Statement of Claim, the broker requested an award of attorneys’ fees.
+On May 13, 2019, after a four-day hearing, an arbitration panel of the Financial Industry Regulatory Authority, Inc. (“FINRA”), sitting in Chicago, Illinois, held that a claimant broker who won a FINRA arbitration seeking expungement from the broker’s Form U-5 (Uniform Termination Notice for Securities Industry Registration) filed by the broker’s respondent ex-employer upon the broker’s termination, of specified employment-related information about the broker might recover, from the ex-employer, the attorneys’ fees incurred by the broker in the arbitration, provided that, in the broker’s Statement of Claim, the broker requested an award of attorney’s fees.
 In re Mascarenhas v.
 J.P.
 Morgan Securities, LLC, FINRA Arbitration No. 18-01879, slip op. at 3 (May 13, 2019).

-The Claimant’s Submission Agreement and the Respondent’s Submission Agreement each state that “The undersigned parties . . . hereby submit the present matter in controversy, as set forth in the attached statement of claim . . . [and] answers . . . to [FINRA] arbitration . . . .”
+The Claimant’s Submission Agreement and the Respondent’s Submission Agreement each state that “The undersigned parties . . . now submit the present matter in controversy, as outlined in the attached statement of claim . . . and answers . . . to FINRA arbitration . . . .”

 The Mascarenhas arbitration panel reasoned:

-“[The] [c]laimant [broker] requested an award of attorneys’ fees in her Statement of Claim.
-[The] [r]espondent [brokerage firm]’s [S]ubmission [A]greement therefore created a de facto arbitration agreement that included the authority for the arbitrators to award attorneys’ fees if Claimant should prevail.”
+“The claimant broker requested an award of attorney’s fees in her Statement of Claim.
+Therefore, the respondent brokerage firm’s Submission Agreement created a de facto arbitration agreement that included the authority for the arbitrators to award attorneys’ fees if Claimant should prevail.”

 Mascarenhas, FINRA Arbitration No. 18-01879, slip op. at 3.

-The Mascarenhas panel noted, in dicta, that “[J.P.
-Morgan] did not oppose [Ms. Mascarenhas’s] request for attorneys’ fees, other than than to object to certain time entries, which [objections] the Panel has overruled.”
+The Mascarenhas panel noted, in dicta, that “J.P.
+Morgan did not oppose Ms. Mascarenhas’s request for attorney’s fees, other than to object to certain time entries, which objections the Panel has overruled.”

-In New York, the right to recover attorneys’ fees “must be statutory or contractual.”
+In Manhattan, the right to recover attorneys’ fees “must be statutory or contractual.”
 Greco v.
 GSL Enters., Inc., 137 Misc.2d 714, 715, 521 N.Y.S.2d 994 (N.Y.
 City Civ.
 Ct.
 1987); see also Hooper Assocs., Ltd. v.
 AGS Computers, Inc., 74 N.Y.2d 487, 491 (N.Y.
 1989) (“an award of attorneys’ fees to the prevailing party in a litigation must be “authorized by agreement between the parties, statute or court rule”).
-The Mascarenhas panel held that an award of attorneys’ fees to a broker who wins a Form U-5 expungement arbitration (and who, in his or her Statement of Claim, requested attorneys’ fees) is authorized by the agreement, between the broker and the broker’s ex-employer, consisting of the parties’ respective Submission Agreements.
+The Mascarenhas panel held that an award of attorneys’ fees to a broker who wins a Form U-5 expungement arbitration (and who, in their Statement of Claim, requested attorneys’ fees) is authorized by the agreement between the broker and the broker’s ex-employer, consisting of the parties’ respective Submission Agreements.

-In Mascarenhas, the respondent broker was a long-time employee of J.P.
+In Mascarenhas, the respondent broker, was a long-time employee of J.P.
 Morgan in Northbrook, Illinois.
-Ms. Mascarenhas was the principal banker for a family business (the “Family Business” or the “Customer”) which was a very large and active customer of J.P.
+Ms. Mascarenhas was the principal banker for a family business (the “Family Business” or the “Customer”), which was an extensive and active customer of J.P.
 Morgan.
 Indeed, the Family Business maintained more than 70 accounts at the brokerage firm.
 J.P.
-Morgan’s policies provided a 14-part computer procedure for opening business accounts, the first step of which was to verify that the customer was physically present at the firm.
-If the “in person” button was not pressed, the account opening procedure could not take place.
+Morgan’s policies provided a 14-part computer procedure for opening business accounts, the first step of verifying that the customer was physically present at the firm.
+If the “in person” button was not pressed, the account opening procedure could not occur.

 J.P.
 Morgan presented testimony that Ms. Mascarenhas’s new supervisor, who began her managerial responsibilities in January 2018, insisted that the account opening procedure no longer take place without the customer being physically present for the entire procedure.

-In February 2018, the Family Business contacted Ms. Mascarenhas, asked that Ms. Mascarenhas open two new checking accounts for the Customer.
+In February 2018, the Family Business contacted Ms. Mascarenhas and asked that Ms. Mascarenhas open two new checking accounts for the Customer.
 Further, the Customer asked that Ms. Mascarenhas require the Customer’s representatives to appear at J.P.
 Morgan’s offices only to sign documents.
-Ms. Mascarenhas agreed to do so, as she had done on previous occasions.
+Ms. Mascarenhas agreed as she had done on previous occasions.

 Before the Customer’s representatives arrived at the brokerage firm, Ms. Mascarenhas performed most of the account opening procedure for the two new checking accounts, including pressing the “in person” button for the first new account.
 That same day, the Customer’s representatives appeared at the firm and signed the account opening documents for both accounts.

-Also on the Form U-5, J.P.
-Morgan answered “Yes” to Disclosure Question 7F(1) (“Did [Ms. Mascarenhas] voluntarily resign from your firm, or was [Ms. Mascarenhas] discharged or permitted to resign from your firm, after allegations were made that accused the individual of: 1. violating investment-related statutes, regulations, rules or industry standards of conduct?”) (some emphases omitted).
+Also, on Form U-5, J.P.
+Morgan answered “Yes” to Disclosure Question 7F(1) (“Did Ms. Mascarenhas voluntarily resign from your firm, or was Ms. Mascarenhas discharged or permitted to resign from your firm after allegations were made that accused the individual of 1. violating investment-related statutes, regulations, rules or industry standards of conduct?”) (some emphases omitted).
 The brokerage firm gave an affirmative answer to Disclosure Question 7F(1) even though the offending conduct involved only opening a checking account, not an investment account.

 Based on the “defamatory” nature of the information supplied by J.P.
-Morgan, the Mascarenhas arbitration panel recommended expungement of the claimant broker’s Form U-5’s Termination Explanation.
-The Mascarenhas panel recommend that J.P.
+Morgan, the Mascarenhas arbitration panel recommended the expungement of the claimant broker’s Form U-5’s Termination Explanation.
+The Mascarenhas panel recommends that J.P.
 Morgan be directed to state, on the broker’s Form U-5, that J.P.
-Morgan fired the claimant broker because, “[t]o accommodate the customer and consistent with branch practice prior to the recent arrival of a new manager, [the broker] opened the accounts without customer being present for the entire opening process, other than appearing to execute the account documents, which [actions] w[ere] contrary to” J.P.
+Morgan fired the claimant broker because “to accommodate the customer and consistent with branch practice before the recent arrival of a new manager, the broker opened the accounts without the customer being present for the entire opening process, other than appearing to execute the account documents, which actions were contrary to” J.P.
 Morgan’s policies.

-Moreover, based on the answer’s defamatory nature, the Mascarenhas arbitration panel recommended the expungement of J.P.
+Moreover, based on the defamatory answer, the Mascarenhas arbitration panel recommended expunging J.P.
 Morgan’s “Yes” answer to Disclosure Question 7F(1) of the claimant broker’s Form U-5.

 In addition, and as stated above, the Mascarenhas panel directed J.P.
-Morgan to pay, to the claimant broker, the $28,867 of lawyers’ fees incurred by the broker in the FINRA arbitration.
+Morgan to pay the claimant broker the $28,867 of lawyers’ fees incurred by the broker in the FINRA arbitration.

 In FINRA arbitrations seeking to expunge harmful statements made on brokers’ Form U-5s, it is imperative that the brokers, in their Statements of Claim, seek, among other relief, an award of attorneys’ fees incurred by the brokers in prosecuting the arbitration.
 Further, in Form U-5 expungement arbitrations, brokers, through counsel, should submit applications for attorneys’ fees.
 Brokers should support these applications for attorneys’ fees with declarations of counsel detailing the legal services provided.